The two things the last few years has taught me is perspective and resiliency.

 I was fortunate to be allowed to become a business owner in an office furniture dealership before the age of 30.
-My partner and I were able to grow our business to more than $30 million in annual revenue, have more than 60 employees and 3 separate businesses.
+My partner and I grew our business to more than $30 million in annual revenue and had more than 60 employees and 3 separate businesses.
 We grew our businesses, year over year and kept the lion’s share of the profits in the company.
 We built up a significant amount of retained earnings which afforded us the ability to grow.
 Unfortunately, the growth of the business came at the sacrifice of paying off personal debt and building personal wealth.
-As long as the business continued to be profitable, my wealth was held in the value of our company.
+As long as the business continued to be profitable, my personal wealth was mostly held in the value of our company.
 We were worth quite a bit…. on paper.
 I’m sure that’s what the people who owned Nortel and RIM stock used to say as well.

 Being a business owner is a risky proposition at the best of times but owning a profitable business for 15+ years and walking away with nothing is not what my family or I had envisioned.
 I’m not bitter but wish I knew back then what I know today.
 I would have safeguarded that wealth, protected my assets and held other protected assets whilst leveraging my retained earnings.

-At the age of 44, I was starting over financially and professionally, trying to determine what I was going to do for the next 20+ years of working.
+At the age of 44, I was starting over financially and professionally, trying to determine what I would do for the next 20+ years of working.
 To say that I haven’t had several sleepless nights since then would be a lie.
-I said that in my next business venture, I would do it completely differently, and I am.
+But, I said that I would do it completely differently in my next business venture, and I am.

-By showing them essential tax strategies, asset building techniques, creditor protecting themselves, not only helps build their nest-egg but gives them peace of mind.
+By showing them essential tax strategies, asset building techniques, creditor protecting themselves not only helps build their nest egg but gives them peace of mind.
 I am building my business in the same way that I’m teaching others to build their business.
-I guess this time around, I am walking the walk.
+But, I guess this time around, I am walking the walk.
 If I had gone through what I went through with my first business, it wouldn’t have nearly the impact on my clients or my approach in my latest venture.